KlimRadostev/Lemin/README.md

 * Each path was stored inside a queue.
 ### Displaying
 * Reminder: Display format is L(ant_number)-(goes to room_name)
-* This was the hardest part of the problem but my solution involved using a list of **decks**, I changed from queue to deck because working on a queue didnt allow me to have the flexibility I needed to print this info.
+* This was the hardest part of the problem but my solution involved using a list of [**decks**](Lemin/deck.h), I changed from queue to deck because working on a queue didnt allow me to have the flexibility I needed to print this info.
-* Taking the example above as consideration my list of decks would be:
+* Taking the Snail Graph example above as consideration my list of decks would be:
   * 1-2-4-0
   * 1-3-5-6-0
 * Each node of the deck has: